sf-wdi-34/conplete-api/README.md

   ```
   </details>

-4. Once you have your Rails server running, spend 10 minutes interacting with the site through Postman.
+4. Once you have your Rails server running, spend 5-10 minutes interacting with the site through Postman or `curl`.
 Try all CRUD actions for conferences, using the routes listed in your `rails routes`.
+Either through a `POST` request or through the Rails console, create at least one conference.

 5. Spend 10 minutes looking through the code Rails generated.
 Pay particular attention to `app/controllers/conferences_controller.rb`, and answer the following questions with a partner:

   * In the conferences controller, what does the line `  before_action :set_conference, only: [:show, :update, :destroy]` do?

+  * In the conferences controller, what is the `conference_params` private method for?

   * Taking a hint from the generated comments in the conferences controller, visit the `/conferences` endpoint in your browser.
 What do you see?

-  * In the conferences controller, what is the `conference_params` private method for?
-What does the `params.fetch(:conference, {})` line do?

-  * Note that the  `render` line with a hash like `{ json: @conferences }`  is rendering `@conferences` very directly to JSON.
+Note that the `render` line with a hash like `{ json: @conferences }`  is rendering `@conferences` very directly to JSON.
 If we want something more complex, we can use a gem called `jbuilder`.

   **Next up**: build better JSON with `jbuilder`

 6. In the Gemfile, add the gem `jbuilder`.
+Hint: it's already included for Rails 5, but it's commented out.

+6. Confirm that your server still runs.

   <details><summary>did you remember to...</summary> bundle?</details>

-7. Change the conference routes to use a default format of JSON.

-8. In the conferences controller `show` method, remove the line that says `render json: @conference` so that it doesn't directly render JSON.
+7. In the conferences controller `show` method, remove the line that says `render json: @conference` so that it doesn't directly render JSON.
 What kind of error do you get if you visit the url for a single conference in your browser?
 (Make sure you're trying to access a conference that does exist in your database.)

+9. Instead of HTML, change the conference routes to use a default format of JSON.

-9. Create a `jbuilder` template for the show view: `views/conferences/show.json.jbuilder`.
-Inside this file, add a line that says `json.name @name`.
+8. Create a `jbuilder` template for the show view: `views/conferences/show.json.jbuilder`.
+Inside this file, add a line that says `json.name @conference.name`.
 What do you see in if you visit a conference show page now?

 10. Modify the template so that the conference's `location` is also included.

 10. Look over the first example input and output in the [`jbuilder` docs](https://github.com/rails/jbuilder) to see more examples of how `jbuilder` creates structured data.

 7. Edit `views/conferences/show.json.jbuilder` so that it includes a field for the url of the conference (like you've been visiting in your browser).
-Use url helpers to generate the correct url for each conference, and set the format of the url to JSON.
-Hint: you'll use `url_for` or `conference_path`.
+Use url helpers to generate the correct url (or at least path) for each conference, and set the format of the url to JSON.

   <details>
     <summary>Stuck?
 Click to see suggestions about where to look for more information.</summary>